manishmalik/todo/README.md

 # Todo

 A Todo web app built for understanding the RESTful services.
-Built on Node.JS server.
+Built on Node.JS Express server, and authentication will be done using passport.js

 ### TO-Do for this todo-app TODOception ;) :

-- [ ] Choose a suitable DB for my app.
+- [x] Choose a suitable DB for my app. *MongoDB* will be used.

 - [ ] Create a signup/signin page